 How it works in practice

-Lower artwork: A typical, generic, triode-style VFD illustrated as part of the prior art referred to in
+Artwork: 1) A typical, generic, triode-style VFD (illustrated as part of the prior art referred to in

 Artwork courtesy of US Patent and Trademark Office.